 If you want to add some serious weight when you’re looking for something new, it’s a good idea to figure out the exact keywords a recruiter might be looking for.
 In programming, this may be different programming languages and certificates such as CPA and PMP.
 Get some clarity on this, and you’ll be able to compete with the best.

 When the recruiter is looking at your resume, they will be searching out certain keywords as well as a general overview of your potential to grow.
 This may stand out in multiple ways; maybe the wording you use show enthusiasm, perhaps the MBA engineering you added on last year shows an eagerness to learn and progress, or the years you’ve spent in a certain field.
+If for example, you’re looking for a sales job, your resume should be tailored well in order to sell yourself to potential employers.

 It’s the result of your entire work experience that determines if they think you have the potential for further growth or not.
 If you know that you have it, but your resume says otherwise, you might as well go out there and show them how much you care.